rprichard/wslbridge/README.md

 # wslbridge

-wslbridge is a Cygwin program that connects to a WSL (Windows Subsystem for Linux) pty over TCP sockets.
+wslbridge is a Cygwin program that allows connecting to the WSL command-line environment over TCP sockets, as with ssh, but without the overhead of configuring an SSH server.

 ## Building wslbridge